chintitomasud3/MyNotes/Security Concepts/Cybersecurity Understanding the CIA Triad.md

 - Data tampering (e.g., man-in-the-middle attacks, unauthorized changes)
 - Malware (e.g., ransomware corrupting files)
 - Insider threats
+1. **Unauthorized modification** attacks make changes without permission.
+The best way to protect against that is the least privilege principle.
+2. **Impersonation attacks** pretend to be someone else.
+User education protects against impersonation attack.
+3. **Man-In-The-Middle (MITM)** attacks place the attacker in the middle of a communication session, monitoring everything that's occurring.
+4. **Replay attacks** eavesdrop on logins and reuse the captured credentials.
+To both MiTM and Replay attacks the best approach is encryption

 **Example Interview Question:**